beet-software/dorm/dorm/README.md

 }
 ```

-> **Why don't keep all the fields in a single model class?** Because of separation of concerns.
+The fields aren't kept in a single model class because of *separation of concerns*.
 A
 form should only be concerned about real world information of a schema, not their primary or
 foreign keys.
 So when using a form, use the schema data.
 When reading from database, use the
 schema model.